kaspanet/rusty-kaspa/kaspad/src/domain/consensus/processes/Parallel Processing.md

 * Process each chain block + mergeset sequentially.
 * Within each such step:
     * txs within each block can be validated against the utxo set in parallel
-    * blocks in the mergeset and txs within can be processed in parallel based on the consensus-agreed topological mergeset ordering -- however conflicts might arise and need to be taken care of
+    * blocks in the mergeset and txs within can be processed in parallel based on the consensus-agreed topological mergeset ordering -- however conflicts might arise and need to be taken care of according to said order.